Skip to main content

 Combining less-toxic therapies

 The intensive chemotherapy treatments used for ALL have serious side effects that many older patients cannot tolerate.
 Targeted therapies may have fewer side effects than chemotherapy.
-Clinical trials, including one at NCI, are now testing whether combinations of these types of therapies can be used instead of chemotherapy for older patients with a form of ALL called B-cell ALL.
+Clinical trials are now testing whether combinations of these types of therapies can be used instead of chemotherapy for older patients with a form of ALL called B-cell ALL.

 Immunotherapy